Mas-Er/appinventor-mod/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.FontTypefaceDetail" .text .do} *FontTypefaceDetail* : Specifies the label's text's font face as default, serif, sans serif, or monospace.

+{:id="ListView.HasSeparator" .boolean .do} *HasSeparator* : Returns whether the ListView has line separator or not.

 {:id="ListView.Height" .number .bo} *Height*
 : Specifies the `ListView`'s vertical height, measured in pixels.